-60-100 millions barrels of oil are used annually to manufacture a year’s worth of plastic needed worldwide.
+60-100 millions of barrels of oil are used annually to manufacture a year’s worth of plastic needed worldwide.
 A staggering number, yet not altogether surprising considering we use some amount of plastic at almost every level of life.
 Basic necessities like food and water come in plastic containers (that are believed to leach chemicals and plastic particles into our food and drink resulting in “plastic pollutants” making their way to our bloodstreams) to the cosmetics we use (microbeads in face wash, plastic formulas in our lotions and creams) to all kinds of utilitarian items we use on a day to day to basis without much thought on the long-term impact they will have on the environment.
 They hurt our wildlife and ultimately come full circle by becoming part of our food chain (if you eat fish, you probably eat plastic too!).

 Here are a few easy ways to work your way around using plastic every day: